 Significantly Lower Return Rate of Earned Eligibility Program Certificate Cases.
-Tests of statistical significance are used in determining if an observed difference may be reasonably attributed to random fluctuations or to be a true difference between the expected and the actual number of returns.
-The difference of 1,399 cases between the projected and actual number of returns among a release population of over 30,000 individuals was found to be statistically significant.
+Tests of statistical significance are used in determining if an observed difference may be reasonably attributed to random fluctuations or to be a real difference of 1,399 cases between the projected and actual number of returns among a release population of over 30,000 individuals was found to be statistically significant.
 Stated another way, this difference would not be expected to occur by chance alone and is attributable to a real difference in the release populations.